avaya-dux/neo-css-library-clean/readmes/how-to-publish.md

 4. choose tag (or create a new tag on publish), using format `vX.X.X`
 5. target `main` branch
 6. add title using format: "v0.2.0 (Jan 18th 2022)"
-7. click: "Auto-generate release notes"
+7. Copy Paste contents from appropriate version in `neo-npm-package/CHANGELOG.md` to release notes

 -- **IMPORTANT**: The auto-generated release notes in GitHub will still include artifacts from the commit (ex. commit message, contributor username).
 Please make sure you go through and manually add the correct notes, backticks for code/class names, and JIRA tickets, following the examples from [previous releases](https://github.com/avaya-dux/neo-css-library/releases/tag/v3.66.0) as necessary